Student Code of Conduct

 1.5 Students are subject to University disciplinary action if the student withdraws from classes while a conduct matter is pending.

 1.6 Any conduct that is a potential violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy will be exclusively processed, investigated, and addressed pursuant to those policies and not this Student Code of Conduct, except as provided herein if the Office of Equal Opportunity Services (EOS) has reasonable cause to believe that a student’s presence on University premises, or at a University-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of any member of the University community or to property, EOS may request the issuance of an interim suspension pursuant to the Interim Suspension section of this Student Code of Conduct.
-If a student is found to be in violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy, and s/he wishes to appeal any sanction(s) imposed by the Department of Student Life and Services, his/her appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.
+If a student is found to be in violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy, and s/he wishes to appeal any sanction(s) imposed by the Department of Student Services & Judicial Affairs, his/her appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.

 2.2 “Board” means the University Hearing Board.